-- Flush your pipes prior to using water for drinking, formula, and or cooking.
+- 1. Flush your pipes prior to using water for drinking, formula, and or cooking.
 If water hasn't been used in several hours, run water from the tap being used for at least 3 minutes.
 Use cold water for drinking, cooking, and preparing baby formula.
 Do not boil water to remove lead.
 Do not cook, drink, or make baby formula from the hot water tap. - Bottled drinking water should be used by pregnant women, breastfeeding women, young children, and formula-fed infants at homes where lead has been detected at levels greater than 15 ppb. - Use water filters or treatment devices to remove lead.
 Filters must be certified to meet NSF Standard 53, and specifically certified for removing lead. - Remove and clean faucet aerators.
 Lead particles and sediment can collect in the aerator screens.
-Clean aerator screens regularly. - Remove older plumbing fixtures and replace with lead-free fixtures.
-Install fixtures and fittings that contain 0.25 percent lead or less. - 6.
-Replace lead service lines (pipes).
+Clean aerator screens regularly. - 5.
+Remove older plumbing fixtures and replace with lead-free fixtures. - Replace lead service lines (pipes).
 Replace your lead service line with copper pipe.